Biographical Log of Michael Furstner - Page 78

 ocean of land.
 I find it enormously exhilarating and inspiring.
 It opens the windows in my mind, blows out the cobwebs, fills it with fresh air and

 always revitalises me with lots of new energy.
+It is in this way similar to the best part of my Cruise two

 It is almost unbelievable that only 6 weeks ago all the land I travel through now was